Start Printed Page 5707

 However, if an agency determines that a rule is not expected to have a significant economic impact on a substantial number of small entities, section 605(b) of the RFA provides that the head of the agency may so certify and a regulatory flexibility analysis is not required.
 The certification must include a statement providing the factual basis for this determination, and the reasoning should be clear.

-The costs to small airline operators to install lavatory oxygen generating systems have been addressed in the economic analysis associated with the rulemaking for AD-2012-11-09.
+The costs to small airline operators to install lavatory oxygen generating Start Printed Page 5709systems have been addressed in the economic analysis associated with the rulemaking for AD-2012-11-09.
 This final rule ensures that the expiration date of SFAR 111 will coincide with the compliance date of AD-2012-11-09, but also allows for an extension of compliance time if the delay is adequately justified.

 Therefore as the FAA Acting Administrator, I certify that this rule will not have a significant economic impact on a substantial number of small entities.